jfelten/knowhow-shell/README.md

 ## Getting more sophisticated - Using sudo example with error conditions

 We have no control over what the host system will do, and sometimes we need to sense when something has gone wrong.
+For example on some systems an invalid password can leave an open prompt forever.
 Any command or onConnect may have and "errorConditions" attribute, which is an array of strings to look for when something goes bad.
 If any of these strings are detected the job immediately aborts.

     sudoJob = {
         "id": "run a job as another user",